MITHLESH24364/fee-management-system-educo/README.md

   * Add, view, update, and deactivate student profiles.

 * 📆 **Monthly Billing**
-  * Generate monthly bills for each student.
+  * Generate monthly bills for each student (Can be generated in Bulk for all student at once).
   * Automatically carry forward partial or unpaid amounts to the next month.
   * Print payment receipts.